tscheys/tscheys.github.io/_posts/2015-09-28-wikiGraph.md

 ---
 layout: post
-title: Wikigraph
+title: Personal Project: Wikigraph
 ---
-##Backstory:
-I made this website during my time at [Hackreactor](www.hackreactor.com) in a two day solo sprint.
 I wanted to make something that gives you a higher order view of how different Wikipedia pages are linked together.
-Since I only had two days, I had to zone in to a particular type of page.
-I've always had a hard time visualizing the link between monarchs and their successors/predecessors.
-So that is exactly what I have built!
+I made this website during my time at [Hackreactor](www.hackreactor.com).
+Since I only had two days, I had to zone in on a particular type of page.
+Since I've always had a hard time visualizing the link between monarchs and their successors, that is exactly what I built!

-##Type in "Henry VIII" on [Wikigraph](https://tscheys.github.io/wiki-graph)
+##Type in "Henry VIII" on [Wikigraph](https://tscheys.github.io/wiki-graph):

-##And you get something like this:
 ![wiki-graph](https://tscheys.github.io/images/wikiGraph.png)

 ##How it works (Wikipedia API + JQuery + d3):